 Dr Buckland makes a small incision in the front side of the neck and locates the source of neural compression (pressure zone).
 Then, the intervertebral disc that is compressing the nerve root will be removed.
 Afterwards, a bone graft will be placed between the two vertebral bodies.
 In certain instances, metal plates or pins may be used for providing enough support and stability, and to ease the fusion of the vertebrae.

 A specific post-operative recovery/exercise plan will be given by Dr Buckland to help you return to normal activity at the earliest possible.
 The duration of hospital stay depends on this treatment plan.
 You will be able to wake up and walk by the end of the first day after the surgery.
 You would be able to resume your work within 3-6 weeks, depending on your body’s healing status and the type of work/activity that you plan to resume.
 Discuss with Dr Buckland and follow the instructions for optimized healing and appropriate recovery after the procedure.

 Treatment results are different for each patient.
 In addition to the anesthetic complications, spinal surgery is associated with some potential risks such as infection, blood loss, blood clots, nerve damage, and bowel and bladder problems.
 Failure to fuse the vertebral bones with the bone graft (fusion failure) is an important complication of spinal fusion which requires an additional surgery.

-Please take your physician’s advice for a complete list of indications, clinical results, adverse effects, warnings and precautions, and other relevant medical information about the anterior cervical discectomy with fusion surgery.
+Dr Buckland will discuss a complete list of indications, clinical results, adverse effects, warnings and precautions, and other relevant medical information about the anterior cervical discectomy with fusion surgery.